 Despite their relevancy to important world events, however, each of these phrases – much like “savage,” “lit,” “quid pro quo,” “living my best life,” “OK boomer” and others before them – are destined for the linguistic negative zone.
 What is the linguistic negative zone?
 It’s the place where simply reading or hearing an overused phrase causes you to mentally – and sometimes, physically – shudder, roll your eyes or become immediately disinterested in whatever follows next.

 Even the best public relations professional can fall victim to the problem of using – as is the case with our 2020 candidates – important but worn-out phrases.
 If you’re tired of them, imagine how the assignment editor, reporter or even the most dedicated of your Twitter followers feels reading it.
-But when you have to use important-but-overused words, it takes a lot of effort to make your copy fresh, right?
+But when you have to use important-but-overused words, it takes a lot of effort to make your press release copy fresh, right?

 Wrong.
 Channel your inner Allen Iverson and practice these four simple tips.